 Maine’s Family Recreational Ski Areas

-These ski areas come in various shapes and sizes, but what they all have in common are affordable skiing and fun for the entire family.
+Ski areas come in various shapes and sizes, but what all of these have in common is affordable skiing and fun for the entire family.

 Baker Mountain l Moscow

 This central Maine ski hill is operated by volunteers so that local kids can ski, Baker’s heart is bigger than the 460 vertical and five trails.